-Students must submit a formal application to the program prior to starting any requirements that count toward the M.D. with Distinction in Research and a personal statement describing their interest in research.
-The statement should include a description of how the experience will be used in their future career path.
-They may do it at any point in their medical school career, but applications must be received and approved by January 31 of the year prior to the anticipated graduation date (e.g., by January 31, 2017, for an expected 2018 graduation).
-This deadline is set to make sure all parties are able to review and approve the research for distinction.
+Students must submit a formal application at any point in their medical school career, but applications must be received and approved by Jan.
+31 of the year prior to the anticipated graduation date (e.g., by Jan.
+31, 2019, for an expected 2020 graduation).
+This deadline is set to make sure all parties are able to review and approve the research for Distinction.

 2. Activities in Research

 The major requirement of the M.D. with Distinction in Research involves 16 weeks of full-time research to ensure students have learned the mechanism and process of research.
 Research activity should occur during a period in which the student has no other scholastic requirements.
 Activities conducted through the summer research programs at UT Southwestern Medical Center fulfill the required research period, as do formal research electives.
 Other research activities may fulfill the requirement, but they must be reviewed and approved by the Associate Dean for Medical Student Research before the student participates in the research.

 Research may be conducted at UT Southwestern or at other institutions, subject to approval of the Associate Dean.
 Approval may be granted depending on a description of the research, the role of the prospective students (including the number of contact hours), and the demonstration that the proposed work has been formally approved by the relevant regulatory committees such as the Institutional Review Board (IRB) or the Institutional Animal Care and Use Committee (IACUC).
 In cases where the student is planning to conduct research at another institution, the CV of the supervising mentor must be provided.